Ḫiyawa: Location

 In the northern Amanus, access into Ḫiyawa was difficultly achieved through a route towards Maraş towards the Cilician Plain following the road dominating the Ceyhan river and reaching Bahadırlı to the north of Karatepe, which was the ending point of another route which passed through Göksun through Andırın.
 This double point of access into Ḫiyawa was fortified at Domuztepe and Karatepe, being able to repel movements from the state of Gurgum in the north-east or from the Tabalian region in the north.

-In the north, a several routes arrived into Ḫiyawa from Kayseri: one went through Göksun and ended at Karatepe; and another more western road went through the passes at Mazgaç and Bağdaş and then at Mehemetli; more westerly were two other routes arriving to Kozan in Ḫiyawa from Kayseri, with the easternmost one passing through Develi, Fraktin, Taşçı, the Gezbel pass, Feke, and the Krazbel/Üsküyenbel pass, having possibly been used since the Hittite Empire, and another passing through Develi, Fraktin and Karaköy.
+In the north, several routes arrived into Ḫiyawa from Kayseri: one went through Göksun and ended at Karatepe; and another more western road went through the passes at Mazgaç and Bağdaş and then at Mehemetli; more westerly were two other routes arriving to Kozan in Ḫiyawa from Kayseri, with the easternmost one passing through Develi, Fraktin, Taşçı, the Gezbel pass, Feke, and the Krazbel/Üsküyenbel pass, having possibly been used since the Hittite Empire, and another passing through Develi, Fraktin and Karaköy.

 The main route into Ḫiyawa from the north was through Pozantı and the Cilician Gates, presently the pass of Gülek Boğazi; this route led to Niğde and further west to Ḫupišna, and earlier passed near the silver mines of Bolgar Dağ near the region of Bulgar Maden.
 In the late 8th century BC, this region formed the northern outlet of the Cilician Gates and was controlled at least in part by the petty-kingdom of Tunna, which was itself probably linked to the kingdom of Tuwana.
 Within Ḫiyawa, this road ended at Tarsus.

 Ḫiyawa's territory originally also covered the mountainous areas to the north-east of the Cilician Plain, although it eventually lost these regions during its conflicts with the Neo-Assyrian Empire and became confined to the plain.